expo/expo/docs/pages/accounts/account-types.md

 An Organization Account is useful for creating a project that may outlive your involvement.
 If you are working on a shared project with other members of a company or a group of developers, we recommend you [create an Organization](expo.dev/create-organization) Account.

-It is useful to have Organization when:
+It may be useful to create an Organization when:

-- Transferring control of a project without losing access to your Personal Account
+- You think you may need to transfer control of a project in the future.
+Organizations are transferred more easily than personal projects.
-- Assigning more than one Owner
+- More than one Owner needs to be assigned.
-- Isolating expenses for work-related projects for submitting expenses
+- Expenses need to be isolated.
 - Structuring projects for different contexts.
-For example, working for different clients
+For example, when working for different clients, a new organization may be created for each client.

 ### Creating new Organizations